 • Bake the eggplants at 425ºF (220ºC) for 15 minutes.

-• After 15 minutes, check that the eggplant skin is beginning to shrivel and the flesh is soft.
+• After 15 minutes, the eggplant flesh should be soft and the skin slightly shriveled.
 Remove the baking sheet from the oven.
-Now, change the oven setting and preheat the broiler.
-Keep the oven rack in the center of the oven, roughly 7 inches (18 cm) away from the heating element.
+Now, preheat the broiler.
+Keep the rack in the same center position, roughly 7 inches (18 cm) away from the heating element.

 To Broil

-• Place the eggplants under the broiler and broil for 3–5 minutes, or until the glaze begins to bubble, and remove from the broiler.
-Please note that the cooking time varies based on how far away you place the baking sheet from the heating element.
+• Place the eggplants under the broiler until the glaze begins to bubble and caramelize, about 3–5 minutes.
+Remove from the broiler.
+Tip: The cooking time varies based on how far away you place the food from the heating element.

 To Serve

-• Sprinkle the baked eggplants with 2 tsp toasted white sesame seeds, sliced green onions, and shiso leaves.
-I put a little bit of yuzu kosho (optional) on a maple leaf for a spicy kick.
+• Sprinkle the baked eggplants with 2 tsp toasted white sesame seeds, sliced green onions, and julienned shiso leaves.
+I serve a dab of yuzu kosho (optional) on a maple leaf for a spicy kick.
 Serve immediately.

 To Store

-• You can keep the leftovers in an airtight container and store it in the refrigerator for up to 3 days.
+• You can keep the nasu dengaku leftovers in an airtight container and store it in the refrigerator for 3 days.
+You can keep the miso glaze leftovers in the fridge for up to 7 days or in the freezer for up to 1 month.

 Nutrition